aoloe/scribus-project/documentation-doxygen/documentation-doxygen.md

       - showing the status (no documentation, some discussion, basic documentation, good documentation)
       - giving a way to browse the code and type the documentation
       - allow comments
+- [ ] Possibly plan a documentation weekend (both on site and virtual?)
 - [ ] Manage the patches